Dynamical stability of the Gliese 581 exoplanetary system: Introduction

 \citet{AE10a} noted how solutions fitting RV data sets with a single-planet eccentric orbit can hide two planets in circular resonant orbits.
 This is because there is a degeneracy between the resonant and eccentric solutions, as their Keplerian motion equations are identical up to the first order in the eccentricity.
 In a subsequent study, \citet{AE10b} showed that the first eccentricity harmonic of Gliese 581 d ($\sim33.5$ days) coincides with a yearly alias of the newly reported planet g ($\sim33.2$ days), thus the high eccentricity of planet d can partially absorb the signal from planet g.
 Nevertheless, based on statistical tests they concluded that the presence of planet g is well supported by the available RV data. \citet{TdS12} similarly concluded that the existence of the 36-day planet g depends on the eccentricity of the 67-day planet d and its detection requires the assumption that all planets are on circular orbits.
 The signal of planet f was found, but only in the threshold of their confidence level with a period of $\sim455$ days.

 \citet{F11} released an additional set of HARPS RV measurements and analysed the then total 7-year data set.
-Their 4-planet Keplerian-fits, with either fixed or freely floating eccentricities, revealed no significant residual signals, therefore no support for the two additional planets.
-The additional measurements revised the mass of planet d down to 6 $M_{\oplus}$, making a rocky composition more likely. \citet{V12} then re-analyzed this data set and warned that allowing the eccentricities to float, and in particular the eccentricity of planet e to rise, leads to instability and therefore to highly unphysical Keplerian models.
+Their 4-planet Keplerian-fits, with either fixed or freely floating eccentricities, revealed no significant residual signals after identifying four, therefore no support for the two additional planets g and f.
+The additional measurements revised the mass of planet d down to 6 $M_{\oplus}$, making a rocky composition more likely. \citet{V12} then re-analysed this data set and warned that allowing the eccentricities to float, and in particular the eccentricity of planet e to rise, leads to instability and therefore to highly unphysical Keplerian models.
 None of the N-body simulations of the eccentric Keplerian fit of \citet{F11} remained dynamically stable on longer time scales due to high eccentricity of planet e.
-The new 4-planet all-circular interacting model of \citet{V12} remains dynamically stable for 20 Myrs.
-Furthermore, it offers confirmative support for a fifth planetary signal near 32-33 days, which could be planet g at its 36-day yearly alias period.
+The 4-planet all-circular interacting model of \citet{V12} on the other hand remained dynamically stable for 20 Myrs.
+Furthermore, it offered confirmative support for a fifth planetary signal near 32-33 days, which could be planet g at its 36-day yearly alias period.

-Here we will present a numerical investigation into the dynamical stability of the Gliese 581 system, starting from the 4 and 5-planet models of \citet{V12}.
-The objective of our study is to set dynamical constraints on the orbits of the latest RV fit, including planet g.
-Out of curiosity, we test how well the Titus-Bode law describes the Gliese 581 planetary system and where it predicts additional planetary orbits.